department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-more-benefits">New Claim—File a claim for added benefits for an existing service-connected disability.</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-more-benefits">New Claim—File a claim for added benefits or other benefit requests related to an existing service-connected disability.</button>
 <div id="claim-more-benefits" class="usa-accordion-content">

 You can file a new claim to request:
 - More financial support
 - Special monthly payments
 - A shift to Individual Unemployability status (a status given to Veterans who are unable to work because of a disability).
 [Learn more about Individual Unemployability](https://www.vets.gov/disability-benefits/conditions/special-claims/individual-unemployability/).

+Our decision on your new claim will be based only on new evidence (like a doctor's report or medical test results) that you give us to support your claim.
+We won't consider any evidence you may have given us related to past claims.

 [Apply for disability benefits](/disability-benefits/apply/).